 - Adhere leaves, animals, flowers, leaves in place.

 - Hang word cloud bubbles

-In this post, I’m going to focus on showing you how to make the tree and talk about how to make the hanging Hello Spring! word bubble clouds.
+In this post, I'm going to focus on showing you how to make the 3-D tree in the shadow box and talk about how to make the hanging Hello Spring! word bubble clouds.

 I altered the way I made the tree for this project.
 Normally, I just roll up a cone of cardboard and then glue on paper mache to make the bark.
 I wanted this tree to be a more organic, more irregular than the previous cardboard trees.
 So I soaked the cardboard in water until it was pliable and then rolled it roughly into the shape of a tree.
 I had to let it dry a little bit because it was too soft to hold its shape.
 I was also able to flare the bottom of the tree better to make roots.

 The tree branch was made the same way as the tree itself.
 I had to glue strips of newspaper around it to make it hold its shape because it was a little floppy.
 I added a few side branches on the main branch for extra dimension.